ecomfe/veui-docs/one/docs/en-US/components/column.md

 Default content: The value of the field corresponding to the [`field`](#props-field) prop in the table `data[i].children[j]` item.

-The slot props are all fields in the current sub-row data and the current main row corresponding index value `index`.
+The slot props are all properties in the current sub-row data and the current main row corresponding index value `index`.

 :::warning
 If the associated `Table` component defines a [`sub-row`](./table#slots-sub-row) slot, the individual column `sub-row` slot will be overridden.